Bath Festival of Blues and Progressive Music: History

 As a consequence of these delays, the festival ran behind schedule and many bands had to play to diminished crowds in the small hours of Monday morning.
 The last act, Dr John, hit the stage at dawn on Monday.

 The festival featured many innovations, including projections of the bands on screens on the side of the stage, a good quality PA system, on-site tents for the patrons to sleep in and larger tents which projected films such as King Kong throughout the night.
 The expenditure on these items ate into the profits, and many people decamped with the tents, which were hired.
 This was another expense that had to be borne by the promoters.

 The festival was captured on both film and on video, in varying quality, but a lack of post-festival organisation led to the footage being lost for many years.
 Much of it has now been recovered, but the black-and-white footage is of poor quality and is in many different hands.
 It is considered unlikely that it will ever see the light of day as a legitimate release since no-one can agree on who owns the copyright.
 This situation could be contrasted to the Isle of Wight Festival, which was professionally recorded and filmed in colour.

 The festival was widely bootlegged, and several audience tapes are now in circulation.
 It is rumoured that excellent soundboard tapes also exist, though to this point they have not publicly surfaced.

-An 'alternative festival' was staged in an adjoining field where the Pink Fairies and Hawkwind played on the back of a flatbed truck.
+An 'alternative festival' was staged in an adjoining field where the Pink Fairies and Hawkwind played on the back of a flatbed lorry.
 This was a precursor to the many free festivals of the 1970s.